-Arrive Deer Lake and transfer to the north side of Gros Morne National park.
+Arrive Deer Lake and transfer to pretty Rocky Harbour on the north side of Gros Morne National park.
 The approximately 1hr drive is a beautiful one and a great introduction to the topography and and beauty of the park.
 A 5pm thorough briefing will take place with the trek guides in order to go through the trek plan and, most importantly, organize our packs.
 Enjoy dinner and overnight in a rustic yet cozy cabin.

 This morning, we load up then walk the flat and popular 3km trail to the shore of Western Brook Pond (lake) - The location of an information centre and where a tourist boat departs for tours of the dramatic fjords.
 We take an hour-long boat ride (either the tourist boat, or a small private motor boat) to the innermost point of the lake where a small, square dock marks the start of the Long Range Traverse.
 We wave goodbye to our ride and head into the lush valley toward the wall of the gorge.
 Then, it's about 600m up along wet, rocky switchbacks with some squeezing through and scrambling around boulders before we find ourselves at the top, out above the trees and looking back across the dramatic glacier-carved landscape for the postcard-perfect views.
 The incredible, otherworldly terrain ahead of us beckons exploration.
 We set up camp soon after our ascent and enjoy a night under the stars.